XPMUser/XPMUser.github.io/README.md

 Check them out!
 https://github.com/craftersshaft/

-If there is a problem with a fork of this repository or Daboss7173.gihtub.io, contact the person responsible for the fork for more than help or Daboss7173 (for help).
-Not me.
-Thank you.
+If there is a problem with a fork of this repository, contact the person responsible for the fork for more than help or Daboss7173 (for help and/or hints only).

 ## How to play